mamun2519/workshop/State Management Demystified/redme.md

 1. Jotai
 2. Recoil
    Their goal is the same: to maintain an atomic state, but the underlying implementations differ.
 Let’s see how they work in code with a simple user state.

+# Jotai

+Jotai is a primitive and flexible atomic state management library for React, designed to be simple yet powerful.
+Inspired by Recoil, it provides fine-grained reactivity while keeping things minimal and easy to use.